build-on-aws/content/foundational/how-to-store-data-in-the-cloud/index.md

 Whether you're building a website or a cloud application or backing up data, you need storage that is accessible and scalable.
 There are three main types of cloud storage: object storage, block storage, and file storage.
 Selecting the right type of storage will depend on what type of data you have and how you plan to access it.

-## Object storage

-Object storage is designed for holding massive volumes of data by distributing across multiple nodes, or buckets.
-Objects are made up of data, metadata, and a unique object ID.
-Object IDs look like file paths, but differ from hierarchical file systems by storing object IDs in a flat, non-hierarchical address space that scales horizontally.

-Object storage is durable because it stores data redundantly across nodes.
-Data is stored according to rules that determine which node to use based on the object ID.
-Nodes use [block storage](#block-storage) and data is distributed across nodes to keep node size balanced, which prevents scaling issues.
-When nodes are filled, the object store adds new nodes to store more data.
-Alternatively, when objects are deleted, nodes are removed.
-Object stores are elastic because they can grow or shrink as needed.

-To retrieve an object, an HTTP request is sent to the object store's REST API, which retrieves the data from the storage nodes using a lookup table of object IDs.
-The lookup tables are also stored in nodes.

-Objects can't be changed, but a new object can be created from a current object with the same object ID.
-Metadata tracks the version of these objects.
-In addition to versions, metadata can track the owner of the object and when it was created, making tracking, indexing, and concurrent writes possible.

-### How is it used?

-Object storage is built to store petabytes of data that don't change often and have associated metadata.
-Object storage is ideal for WORM (write once, read many) data, such as backups, log files, data lakes, video, and imagery.
-In addition, object storage can efficiently hold large data sets for machine learning and data collected by IoT devices.

-In addition to scalability, object storage delivers low latency performance.
-Because object storage uses a flat address space to index data, workloads can retrieve data faster than hierarchical file systems.

-In addition to efficiently scaling, rich metadata associated with an object allows for better analytics and versioning, which lets multiple users concurrently work on a file.

 ## Block storage

 Block storage stores data in fixed-size pieces of storage called blocks.
 A collection of blocks forms a volume that can be treated as a unit of storage, such as a hard drive.